roboll/skel/README.md

 --gh-owner "roboll"  github owner
 --gh-repo "skel"     github repo
 --gh-tag "latest"    release tag
---name               template to pull - name of release artifact (no extension) --dest               path to place project
+--skel               template to pull - name of release artifact (no extension) --name               name (replaces `skel` in dir names, and in templates as .name) --dest               path to place project
 ```

 When using a source directory, use `--src "{path}"`.

 For full documentation, `skel --help`.

+## templates

+Templates use standard go templating, with values from a `map[string]string`
+unmarshalled from yaml files.
+In addition, the word `skel` in any directory
+name will be replaced by the value of the `--name` arg.

 ## simple example